FHIR API Integration

 MLOps & production monitoring: Once an AI tool is live, performance drift is real.
 We build model-version traceability (training data → model artifact → deployed inference → patient finding), input-distribution monitoring (alert when production data shifts away from training), and the rollback infrastructure that lets you safely revert when a vendor pushes a model update that misbehaves.

-HIPAA + compliance: Every AI vendor needs a Business Associate Agreement, which requires a current Security Risk Assessment.
-We manage the SRA cycle, the BAA chain (vendor + cloud provider + subprocessors), and the validation evidence that satisfies your compliance team.
+HIPAA + compliance: Every AI vendor needs a Business Associate Agreement, and the BAA review usually requires a current Security Risk Assessment on the covered entity's side (the SRA itself remains the covered entity's responsibility under §164.308(a)(1)(ii)(A)).
+We deliver the surrounding work: gap analysis against §164.312 technical safeguards, the BAA chain (vendor + cloud provider + subprocessors), AI-specific data-flow documentation, and validation evidence that satisfies your compliance team.
 See HIPAA Compliance.

 Two free interactive tools to plan your healthcare AI deployment — model the financial case for an AI scribe rollout, and score your organization across the seven dimensions that determine whether an AI pilot will succeed or stall.